 Since vanities can come in all shapes and sizes, another practical consideration would be the style.
 There is no standard size with vanities, but there would be common sizes for both single and double ones.

-For instance, a standard size for a single vanity is 36 inches, and the most common size for double vanities is 72 inches.
+For instance, the standard size for a single vanity is 36 inches, and the most common size for double vanities is 72 inches.
 The height (also traditional) is around 31 inches, and the depth would be 21 inches.
 The most crucial factor you should consider is who will use the vanity?
 For children or kids, perhaps you can purchase a shorter model, and if you don’t have too much space, you may want to think about a vanity that is not too deep.

 Single vanity units will hold one basin or sink and is the most common vanity unit of all.
 It is often used for smaller spaces, and it ranges in size from 24 inches to 48 inches in width (but it can go up to 60 inches).
 The basin or sink can be located on the left, right side or the middle.